Where I’ve been and some beta for you should you be interested!

 Hueco Tanks Bouldering

-Many top outs there were rather high and made me feel insecure at times, but the holds up there on most of the routes are solid enough to put your mind at ease.
-Hueco Tanks boulders lie at the top of a mini-mountain, so the hike in is rather steep, but there are rope rails there for you to grip on.
+Many top outs there were highballs and made me feel insecure at times, but the holds on most of the routes are solid enough to put your mind at ease.
+Hueco Tanks hike in is rather steep, but there are rope rails there for you to grip on.
 THIS REQUIRES PLANNING AHEAD.
 GET A PERMIT WAY FAR IN ADVANCE… LIKE MONTHS.
 We were lucky and went during off season – we rolled the dice and stood in line for walk-in passes.

 Crash pad beta: Seriously, the more, the merrier.
 Bring all the ones you have.
 But there are a lot of people around for the most part, so you could probably just follow the pads if you wish to test your luck.

 Camping beta: We camped at the Hueco Tanks Ranch.
 Pricing was reasonable and the camp is less than a 10 minute drive to North Mountain.
 Call ahead and reserve your spot.
-Camp sites are limited and can fill up faster than you can say “supercalifragilisticexpialidocious” (ha which I guess takes some energy to say… but I hope you get my point).
+Camp sites are limited and can fill up fast!
 I’m sure there are other options aside from Hueco Tanks Ranch, but it’s where we stayed with our one day excursion.

-Problems to check out: Nobody Here Gets out Alive (V2), Babyface (V7), Fern Roof (V9)
+Problems I enjoyed: Nobody Here Gets out Alive (V2), Babyface (V7), Fern Roof (V9)

 New River Gorge: